cdzombak/osx-services/README.md

 # osx-services

-Custom OS X services that make my life easier.
+Custom OS X services (and Applescripts) that make my life easier.
+Designed to be triggered via OS X's Services or via FastScripts.

-## Services
+## The Scripts/Services

 ### Archive nvALT Note